EggPool/BismuthHowto/Mining/Miner_Version_3.md

 (can be usefull if you have 8 identical gpus, its faster, and then you edit optis.json to duplicate found settings)

 This optimization not only finds the best raw hashrate, but compensate for gpu run time.
 It measures a "mhu" (Useful MH/s).
-The longuer the gpu runs, the more hash you usually get.
+The longer the gpu runs, the more hash you usually get.
 But the more you risk to give stalled shares.
 This measure takes that into account to optimize a meaningfull setting, not just the best displayed hash rate, but the one that will give you the more shares.